Blockchain in Supply Chain: Revolutionizing Global Logistics

 IOTA (MIOTA)

 IOTA focuses on data and value exchange within the Internet of Things (IoT) network.
-Its unique system, Tangle, differs from traditional blockchain and is well-suited for supply chain applications due to its scalability and efficiency.
+Its unique system, Tangle, differs from traditional blockchain and suits blockchain in supply chain applications due to its scalability and efficiency.

 IOTA facilitates secure and transparent data exchange, crucial for tracking and verifying products in the supply chain, ensuring integrity from production to delivery.